trajcev-vladimir/Interview-transcript-analyzer/README.md

 ## 2. Run the app

-1. Add environment variable OPENAI_API_KEY_HTEC with the api key for HTECH LiteLLM
+1. Add environment variable OPENAI_API_KEY_HTEC with the api key for HTEC LiteLLM

 ```python main.py```